AkselLessum/Programvareutvikling/README.md

 ---
 <p align="center">
-This is the code repo for group 48 in the subject TDT4140 Software Engineering.
+This is the code repo for group 48 in the subject TDT4140 Software Development.

 - [ ] Check that all links are inserted
 - [ ] Check that all commands are correct